-Illinois Service Occupation and Use Taxes do not apply to sales of service that do not involve the transfer of tangible personal property to customers.
-However, if tangible personal property is transferred incident to sales of service, this will result in either Service Occupation Tax liability or Use Tax liability for the servicemen depending upon his activities.
-See 86 Ill.
+Illinois Retailers' Occupation and Use Taxes do not apply to sales of service that do not involve the transfer of tangible personal property to customers.
+However, if tangible personal property is transferred incident to a sale of service, this will result in either Service Occupation Tax liability or Use Tax liability for the serviceman depending upon his activities.
+For information on Service Occupation Tax, please see 86 Ill.
 Adm.
-Code 140.101.
-The purchase of tangible personal property that is transferred to the service customer may result in either Service Occupation Tax liability or Use Tax liability for the servicemen depending upon his activities.
+Code 140.101 through 140.109.
+As noted, these taxes only apply if tangible personal property is transferred incident to the sale of service.
+If no tangible personal property is transferred, these taxes do not apply.